ProteinsWebTeam/interpro-docs/docs/browse.rst

 (e.g. "Xray") and the chains composing the structure.
 An external link to the structure entry in the PDBe database is provided on the right hand side of the page.

-Following, the general information section, a 3D viewer shows an interactive view of the 3D structure.
+Following, the general information section, a 3D viewer (powered by `Mol* <https://molstar.org/>`_) shows an interactive view of the 3D structure.
 Below it, the :doc:`protein sequence viewer </protein_viewer>` has an extra category representing the secondary structure information.
 Hovering over one of the tracks highlights the corresponding region of the protein structure in the 3D structure viewer.